 We Do Transmission Repairs Too

 Your clutch plays a vital role in the transmission.
 While your clutch only needs to be inspected every 50K miles or so, your transmission should be checked every 10K miles.
-All of the repairs we complete at the Auto Stop — Arlington have a 36 months/36,000 mile nationwide warranty.
-That means that if you move outside of the NOVA area or to another state you are still covered.
+All of the repairs we complete at the Auto Stop Arlington have a 36 months/36,000 mile nationwide warranty.
+If you move outside of the NOVA area or to another state, know that we still have you covered.
 If we inspect your clutch and find that you also need a transmission repair, we can do that too.
 This includes:

 - Transmission Replacement